16 Conference Titles | Two NCAA Playoff Appearances | 27 All-Americans | Four Academic All-Americans | One Rhodes Scholar | 1921 National Champions

 |College:||Centre College `02|

-Most recently, Conley helped Centre go 9-1 overall and 6-1 in-conference, finishing in the top two in the SAA in third-down defense, scoring defense, passing defense and tackles for loss.
-The Colonels had seven All-SAA selections on defense.
+Most recently, Conley helped Centre go 9-1 overall and 6-1 in-conference, finishing in the top two in the Southern Athletic Association in third-down defense, scoring defense, passing defense and tackles for loss.
+The Colonels had seven All-SAA selections on defense, including two on the first team.

 Conley is also a Certified Strength and Conditioning Specialist (CSCS), which is granted by the National Strength and Conditioning Association (NSCA).
 Conley has developed three NSCA Strength & Conditioning Football All-Americans since 2007, spanning all divisions of NCAA football, (Justin Roe ’06, Brian Coxon ’10 and Kent Crick ‘12).